drorlab/pensa/tutorial/README.md

  - It plots the eigenvalues of the dominant principal components (the number of which is determined via ```--num_eigenvalues```).
  - It plots the distribution of simulation frames from each condition along the common PCs (the number of which is determined via ```--num_components```).
  - It performs a feature correlation analysis and prints the features that are most correlated with each PC (the threshold for the correlation is provided via ```--feat_threshold```).
- - It sorts simulation frames along each PC which is crucial for visualizing the major directions of vriablity within the examined protein ensemble.
+ - It sorts simulation frames along each PC which is crucial for visualizing the major directions of variablity within the examined protein ensemble.
 Again, you can visualize them using VMD.

 The plots are saved as PDF files in the folder ```plots``` and the sorted frames are saved as trajectories in the folder ```pca```.